The BEST Filipino Chicken Adobo (Tender, Saucy, One Pot, Easy)

 Classic Filipino Chicken Adobo

-Experience classic Filipino food with Fork tender chicken that is smothered in a tangy and savory sauce.
-It's lip-smacking and loaded with flavor all in an easy, one pot meal.
+Make authentic Filipino adobo with fork-tender chicken thighs, smothered in a tangy and savory sauce.
+A perfect family meal or for meal prep, loaded with flavor in an easy, one-pot recipe.

 5 from 5 votes